trougnouf/rawnind_jddc/src/rawnind/models/README.md

 ### The Demosaicing Problem

-Bayer demosaicing is fundamentally an ill-posed problem.
+bayer demosaicing is fundamentally an ill-posed problem.
 Each pixel location measures only one color channel; the other two must be inferred from neighbors.
 Near edges, this inference fails—interpolating across a sharp boundary produces color fringing and zipper artifacts.
 In textured regions with high-frequency detail, naïve interpolation causes moiré patterns.

 Classical algorithms use hand-crafted heuristics: detect edges, interpolate along edges rather than across them, apply different kernels to different frequency bands.
 They work remarkably well for natural images but fail on adversarial cases.
 More importantly, they make no use of the semantic content of the image—a classical algorithm treats skin tones identically to foliage, despite the different statistical regularities.